judywangstat/HCP/README.md

 This repository contains only the **R package**, which provides the core functions for the HCPclust method.

-All **reproducibility materials** are maintained in a separate repository, which includes complete scripts, data-processing pipelines, and configuration details required to fully reproduce the simulation results and real-data analyses presented in the paper.
+All **reproducibility materials** are maintained in a separate repository, [link], which includes complete scripts, data-processing pipelines, and configuration details required to fully reproduce the simulation results and real-data analyses presented in the paper.

-[link]

 ## Method overview